lstamaria/lstamaria.github.io/_posts/2018-02-08-mathurl-and-mathjax.md

 use_math: true
 ---

-I love how I can add Math equations in Markup using [MathJax](https://www.mathjax.org/).
+I love how I can add Math equations in Markdown using [MathJax](https://www.mathjax.org/).
 Another tool that provides easy LaTeX translation is [MathURL](http://mathurl.com/).

 My template includes: